Skip to main content Skip to navigation

 • a brief executive summary of your report

-The paper should be written "in character" to the greatest possible degree.
-Although you should read recent scholarship to help inform your appreciation of the complexity of the situation, your paper should draw directly only from sources/evidence available at the historical moment in question.
+The 2000-word policy paper should be written "in character."
+In other words, you are ventriloquizing the point of view of the individual or group who is addressing the DOD in this paper.
+Although you should read recent scholarship to help inform your appreciation of the complexity of the situation, your paper should draw-- to the greatest degree possible--from sources/evidence that were available at the historical moment in question.
 Be sure to consult the "Bibliography" page of the module website which includes links to many useful databases and websites.
+Lecture PowerPoint slides (especially for weeks 7-10) also include links to relevant organisations' websites.

-The second element of this assignment is self-reflective: a 1000-word discussion of the process by which you researched your report; a brief survey of the academic (or other non-scholarly) literature you drew on; and an appraisal of the challenges of ventriloquizing a historical actor's viewpoint, with which you yourself may not agree.
+The second element of this assignment is self-reflective: a 1000-word discussion of the process by which you researched your report; a brief survey of the academic (or other non-scholarly) literature you drew on; and an appraisal of the challenges of inhabiting and articulating an historical actor's viewpoint, with which you yourself may not agree.

 Please double-space both elements, use footnotes where appropriate, and include a full alphabetized bibliography, listing primary and then secondary sources.
 All three components should form part of a single Word document or pdf when you upload this assignment to Tabula.